This article was updated on 01/18/19. Happy National Winnie the Pooh Day!

 The last thing you want to do is toss something in the landfill and buy a new one just because you didnt take care of it well.

-The garage can often be dirty, dusty and filled with leaks, so keep your tools clean and well-oiled to cut down on your personal waste.
+The garage can often be dirty, dusty and can be prone to leaks, so keep your tools clean and well-oiled to cut down on your personal waste.

 Stick with Cordless Power Tools.

 Next, check out your supply of power tools.
 Is everything electric and rechargeable?
-You should try to avoid using gas-powered devices, which burn costly fossil fuels and spread fumes into the atmosphere.
+You should try to avoid using gas-powered devices, which burn costly fossil fuels and emit fumes into the atmosphere.

-Today you can even find electric-powered lawnmowers, and some that come with solar panels to generate all of the power they need.
+Today you can even find electric-powered lawn mowers like the Ryobi 20 in.
+40-Volt brushless mower.
 Also, any of your tools that require batteries should be stocked with the rechargeable variety.

 Batteries take a long time to break down, and are filled with poisons that can seep into our water supply if thrown in landfills.
 Cut down your waste as much as possible, but also dispose of those batteries properly.